 Interesting Facts on Traditional Costume of Switzerland

-The popular motifs are edelweiss flowers, mountains, and cows with cowbells.
-Although every canton has its own themes and heroes, like animals, shepherds, flowers, mountains, people in national costumes.
+• The popular motifs are edelweiss flowers, mountains, and cows with cowbells.
+Although every canton has its own themes and heroes, like animals, shepherds, flowers, mountains, people in national dress.

 Note: While embroidery used to be a popular home industry in the eastern and northeastern regions of Switzerland, but unfortunately it’s now limited to tourism because the Swiss people no longer dress in traditional Swiss clothing.
 However, The Swiss attires are significant in terms of their versatility and vividness along with their lively motifs and embroidery.